Roses in bloom at Chartwell

 The Golden Rose Avenue

-Running through the centre of the walled garden is one of the most romantic features of Chartwell - the Golden Rose Avenue.
+Running through the centre of the walled kitchen garden is one of the most romantic features of Chartwell - the Golden Rose Avenue.
 It dates from 1958, the year of Winston and Clementine's golden wedding anniversary.
 Their children had the idea of giving them a collection of golden-coloured standard roses to mark the occasion, along with a beautiful album of golden rose paintings that can be viewed in the Dining room.

 A walk down the avenue is full of colour, sounds and fragrance, with nepeta (catmint) adorning the borders and garden birds making the hedges home.